alipman88/alipman88.github.io/readme.txt

 verified
 updated_time

-Certain additional information, such as language, religion and work can be requested by adding additional permissions to the "perms" attribute of the <fb:login-button> HTML tag.
+Certain additional information, such as language, religion and work can be requested by adding additional permissions to the scope section of the FB.login() function, in script.js.
+(Currently set to "email".)

 For more info on permissions and available user data, refer to: https://developers.facebook.com/docs/reference/api/user/